 People want subjects that tell a story, spark some curiosity, or make them feel something.
 You have to find the emotional impact within your subject that you can convey to others in order to bring your photo to life.

 Contrast is a great way to grab visual interest.
-Tonal contrast, color contrast, or as we discussed earlier, contrasting subjects.
-Sort of like placing a bull fighter surrounded by ballerinas.
+Tonal contrast, color contrast, or as we discussed earlier contrasting subjects.
+Sort of like placing a bullfighter surrounded by ballerinas.
 Be careful with contrasting subjects, though.
-The viewer needs to be able to make sense to unify the different subjects, or they'll just get confused.
+The viewer needs to be able to make sense to unify the different subjects, or they’ll get confused.

-Why is there a bullfighter amongst the ballerinas?
+Why is there a bullfighter among the ballerinas?

-If your photo doesn't indicate any answer, then you lose your audience.
+You lose your audience if your photo doesn’t indicate any answer.
 Sometimes that context comes from a supporting article or story.
 It may come in the context of a gallery of photos.
-No matter how you do it, make sure that your viewer understands the context of your subject contrast.
+No matter how you do it, ensure that your viewer understands the context of your subject contrast.

 Color contrast is exceptionally popular for color grading.
 Almost every movie poster uses some form of Teal/Orange color grading.
 You aren’t stuck with just those colors, though.
 Break out your Color Wheel and find some complementary colors to use in your own photos.